-The three-act structure is a classic method of storytelling with clear beginning, middle, and ending phases.
+The three-act structure is a classic method of storytelling with a clear beginning, middle, and end phase.
 The second act is typically much longer than the others, and can be treated as two sections divided by a climactic midpoint.

 ACT I : THE BEGINNING

 Sets the tone for the story and introduces the protagonist.